 GET INVOLVED AND DONATE

 Donate to this rescue unit.
 All funds raised are used to acquire the necessary equipment and to run rescue operations.
-Or help us find the ideal spot for our Wildlife Rehabilitation Centre – where we can care for injured and sick animals, in order to release them back into the wild.

 - First Aid supplies (any first aid medical supplies)